GAM-team/GAM/wiki/Chrome-Policies.md

 chrome.devices.managedguest.apps.AccessToKeys: Allows setting of whether the app can access client keys.
   allowAccessToKeys: TYPE_BOOL
+    Controls whether the app can access client keys.

 chrome.devices.managedguest.apps.AppInstallationUrl: Specifies the url from which to install a self hosted Chrome Extension.
   installationUrl: TYPE_STRING